GPU-accelerated ECSs

 Overview

 G7 ECSs use NVIDIA A40 GPUs and support DirectX, Shader Model, OpenGL, and Vulkan.
 Each GPU provides 48 GiB of GPU memory.
-Theoretically, G7 ECSs provide 37.4 TFLOPS of FP32 peak performance and 74.8 TFLOPS (sparsity disabled) or 149.6 TFLOPS (sparsity enabled) of TF32 peak tensor performance.
-They deliver two times the rendering performance and 1.4 times the graphics processing performance of RTX6000 GPUsto meet professional graphics processing requirements.
+Theoretically, the peak FP32 is 37.4 TFLOPS and the peak TF32 tensor is 74.8 TFLOPS | 149.6 TFLOPS (sparsity enabled).
+They deliver two times the rendering performance and 1.4 times the graphics processing performance of RTX6000 GPUs to meet professional graphics processing requirements.

 Select your desired GPU-accelerated ECS type and specifications.